Political Science 101- Introduction to American Politics » Spring 2021 » Chapter 10 Post Test

 Which of the following statements about primary elections is accurate?

-B. About half of the countries in the world hold primary elections.
+B. The United States is one of the few nations in the world to hold primary elections.

 C. Approximately three-quarters of the countries in the world hold primary elections.